 The offer and the details contained within the offer communication apply to the date of entry referred to within the letter.
 Admission at a different date may be possible on request but we cannot guarantee this.
-Some details, including the tuition fees payable, may change if your date of admission changes (see section 1.14).
-It is expected that you will be in attendance at the University on the first day of term, in order to attend classes or meet your research supervisor.
+Some details, including the tuition fees payable, may change if your date of admission changes (see section 1.15).
+It is normally expected that you will be in attendance at the University on the first day of term or the first working day after your start date, in order to attend classes or meet your research supervisor.
+Alternative arrangements apply if you are beginning a programme where we offer online delivery/distance learning.